DessySI/portfolio-desislava-ivanova/README.md

 ## Usage

-To use this website, you can use the navigation on the top left corner and find links and information about me, my work, my phone number, skype, facebook, linkedin, etc.
+To use this website, you can use the navigation on the top left corner and find links and information about me, my work, my phone number, skype, facebook, linkedin, email.

 ![alt text](assets/images/Portfolio-Desislava-Ivanov.jpg)